SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 15 March, 2024
+### 📅 Saturday, 16 March, 2024
 ------
 ### Events
 ------
-- The Ides of March: While not a widely celebrated event in the United States, the Ides of March is known historically as the date of Julius Caesar's assassination in 44 BC.
-Some may reference this day in educational contexts or cultural discussions.
-- National Shoe the World Day: An observance day in the U.S. dedicated to bringing awareness and support to those who do not have shoes.
-People are encouraged to donate shoes to charities on this day.
-- Tax Preparation: As the deadline
+• St. Patrick's Day Parade: Many cities in the USA, such as New York, Boston, and Chicago, hold St. Patrick's Day parades on the weekend closest to March 17th.
+If March 16th falls close to or on a weekend, it could be the date for these parades, which celebrate Irish culture and heritage with floats, bands, and bagpipers.

+• March Madness Selection Sunday: If March 16th falls on a Sunday, it may coincide
 ### Positive Qoute
 ------
-"Every sunrise 🌅 offers a new page in your story of life, filled with hope and endless possibilities.
-Shine bright today! ✨"
+"Believe in the magic within you, and watch the universe conspire in your favor! ✨🚀❤️"